Restored Thrift Store Vase into a Stunning Piece of Art

 Now the part you’ve been dying to do…playing with the Unicorn SPiT!

 Shake your SPiT well.
 Pick your 1st color and put a small amount on a paper plate or piece of plastic.
-Start painting streaks vertically down the vase.
+Using a flat paint brush start painting streaks vertically down the vase.
 Skip over a couple of inches to paint another streak of the same color until you have 3-5 streaks.
 Do this with each of the colors you have chosen until your vase is fully cover (or at least mostly…it’s ok if you have missed spots).
 Don’t worry about over lapping the colors…this is part of what make this look so awesome!
 But be sure to rinse your brush in between colors.

 Now that all colors have been applied rinse your brush one more time, dry well with a paper towel or use another brush (I used a fairly loose dry brush for this part). go down the streaks to blend the colors together a little.
 If the colors are too dry to blend use a slightly damp brush to help reactivate the Unicorn SPiT.
 Let dry completely.